PySimpleGUI/github-readme-stats/CONTRIBUTING.md

 **Q:** How to count private stats?

-> **Ans:** We can only count private commits & we cannot access any other private info of any users, so it's not possible. only way is to deploy on your own instance & use your own PAT (Personal Access Token)
+> **Ans:** We can only count private commits & we cannot access any other private info of any users, so it's not possible.
+The only way is to deploy on your own instance & use your own PAT (Personal Access Token)

 ### Bug Reports